dpryan79/bioconda_bioconductor_interface/PackageNotes.md

 # Rhtslib

 This requires bz2, lzma and zlib and should therefore have `bzip2`, `xz` and `zlib` or something like that in `SystemRequirements`.
 This does not respect the CFLAGS or LDFLAGS environment variables or when they're put in Makevars.
+The solution to that is to do the following before calling `R CMD INSTALL`:

+    pushd src/htslib-1.7
+    make CC="${CC}" CFLAGS="${CFLAGS}" LDFLAGS="-L${PREFIX}/lib"
+    popd